grantcolley/blazor-solution-setup/README.md

             });
 ```

-> **_Note:_ Why we can't create a custom message handler to add the `access_token` to outgoing requests.**
+> **_Note:_ Adding the `access_token` to outgoing requests in Blazor Server.**
 >
 > Unlike **Blazor WebAssemby** which has `AuthorizationMessageHandler`, **Blazor Server** doesn't have a message handler to add the `access_token` to outgoing requests.
-> The reason we can't create a custom message handler to add the access token from `TokenProvider` to outgoing requests is because `TokenProvider` is registered as *Scoped*, while the message handler lifetime is controlled by the `IHttpClientFactory`.
->We can't inject a service provider into the custom message handler in order to get the `TokenProvider`, because the service provider is *scoped* to the message handler, so it will create a new instance of the `TokenProvider`, which does't have the `access_token`.
 >
-> `IHttpClientFactory` keeps message handlers open for two minutes.
-Even if we register a custom message handler as *Transient*, it's lifetime is still managed by the `IHttpClientFactory` and will be kept open for two minutes.
+> The lifetime of a message handler is controlled by the `IHttpClientFactory`, which keeps it open for two minutes even, even if we register a custom message handler as *Transient*.
+Everything we inject into the message handler will be scoped to the message handler, rather than the HTTP request.
+This is why we can't inject into the custom message handler the HTTP scoped `TokenProvider` in order to add the `access_token` to outgoing requests.
 >
 > `IHttpClientFactory` does, however, manage the lifetime of message handlers seperately from instances of `HttpClient` that it creates.
-This allows us to inject an instance of `HttpClient` and the scoped `TokenProvider`, which has the `access_token`, into [WeatherForecastService](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/Services/WeatherForecastService.cs).`IHttpClientFactory`.
+This allows us to inject an instance of `HttpClient` and the HTTP *scoped* `TokenProvider`, which has the `access_token`, into [WeatherForecastService](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/Services/WeatherForecastService.cs).
->
->It is also worth noting we can't use **LocalStorage** to store the `access_token` and try retrieve it in the custom message handler because it will result in the error : *javascript interop calls cannot be issued at this time*.
->This is because the component is being statically rendered.
-When prerendering is enabled, javascript interop calls can only be performed during the onafterrenderasync lifecycle method.

 8.10.
 In the `Configure` method of [Startup](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/BlazorServerApp/Startup.cs) remove `app.UseMigrationsEndPoint();`